 Exchange control has been practically abolished in Finland.
 Only the most significant foreign transactions of financial institutions are subject to authorization.

-Certain reporting requirements apply to payments to or from a foreign country/territory.
+Certain reporting requirements apply to payments to or from a foreign country/jurisdiction.
 If such a payment is effected through an authorized bank, the bank will supply the required information to the Bank of Finland.
 If some other method of payment is used, the resident party making the foreign transaction must provide the Bank of Finland with details of information about the transaction.

 Non-deductible costs for assignees include, for example, clothing, children’s school fees, meals, and other costs considered as normal living costs.
 In some cases, assignees’ living costs that are higher than normal living costs may be deductible.

-All information contained in this document is summarized by KPMG Oy Ab, the Finnish member firm affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity, based on the Finnish Income Tax Act 1535/1992 and subsequent amendments, the Tax at Source Act (627/1978) and subsequent amendments, the Finnish Tax Adminstration’s web site, Kansainvälisen Verotuksen käsikrirja 2015 (Publication 284.15 of the Finnish Tax Administration), the Act on Tax Procedure (1558/1995) and subsequent amendments, the Act on the Taxation of Business Profits and Income from Professional Activity (EVL, 360/1968) and subsequent amendments, the Value Added Tax Act (1501/1993) and subsequent Amendments, the Finnish Data Protection Act (1050/2018), the Health Insurance Act (911/2011) and subsequent amendments, the Convention implementing the Schengen Agreement on the gradual abolition of controls at common borders (Treaties of Finland 23/2001), Act on the Application of European Union Legislation Concerning the Coordination of Social Security Systems (352/2010), the Ailens Act 301/2004 and subsequent amendments and the Finnish Immigration Service’s web site.
+All information contained in this publication is summarized by KPMG Oy Ab, the Finnish member firm affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity, based on the Finnish Income Tax Act 1535/1992 and subsequent amendments, the Tax at Source Act (627/1978) and subsequent amendments, the Finnish Tax Administration’s website, Kansainvälisen Verotuksen käsikrirja 2015 (Publication 284.15 of the Finnish Tax Administration), the Act on Tax Procedure (1558/1995) and subsequent amendments, the Act on the Taxation of Business Profits and Income from Professional Activity (EVL, 360/1968) and subsequent amendments, the Value Added Tax Act (1501/1993) and subsequent Amendments, the Finnish Data Protection Act (1050/2018), the Health Insurance Act (911/2011) and subsequent amendments, the Convention implementing the Schengen Agreement on the gradual abolition of controls at common borders (Treaties of Finland 23/2001), Act on the Application of European Union Legislation Concerning the Coordination of Social Security Systems (352/2010), the Aliens Act 301/2004 and subsequent amendments and the Finnish Immigration Service’s web site.